 - Under Manage, click Devices > Switches.

 Aruba Central allows you to configure AOS-S switches in UI groups only for monitoring purposes.
 For switches that are configured in this mode, no configuration changes are allowed to be performed in Aruba Central.
 The recommended software version to configure switches in this mode is 16.10.0010.

 For more information, see Monitoring-Only Mode for AOS-S Switches.

 Troubleshooting and Diagnostics

 The Aruba Central > > in the Aruba Central UI displays errors in configuration sync, templates, and a list of configuration overrides.
-For more information, see Viewing Configuration Status.page under
+For more information, see Configure Configuration Audit Properties.page under